docrails-tw/guides/source/4_2_release_notes.md

 ### Active Job, Action Mailer #deliver_later

 Active Job is a new framework in Rails 4.2.
-It is an adapter layer on top of queuing systems like Resque, Delayed Job, Sidekiq, and more.
-You can write your jobs to Active Job, and it'll run on all these queues with no changes.
-(It comes pre-configured with an inline runner.)
+It is an adapter layer on top of queuing systems like [Resque](https://github.com/resque/resque), [Delayed Job](https://github.com/collectiveidea/delayed_job), [Sidekiq](https://github.com/mperham/sidekiq), and more.
+You can write your jobs with the Active Job API, and it'll run on all these queues with no changes (it comes pre-configured with an inline runner).

-Building on top of Active Job, Action Mailer now comes with a #deliver_later method, which adds your email to be sent as a job to a queue, so it doesn't bog down the controller or model.
+Building on top of Active Job, Action Mailer now comes with a `#deliver_later` method, which adds your email to be sent as a job to a queue, so it doesn't bog down the controller or model.